 Biography

-Aamir Bharmal, MD, is a Public Health Physician at Cleveland Clinic Canada.
-Dr. Bharmal has a strong interest in infectious diseases, clinical epidemiology, and health equity.
+Aamir Bharmal, MD, is a dual-certified Family Physician and Public Health Physician and a member of Cleveland Clinic Canada's Advisory Services team.
+Dr. Bharmal has a strong interest in infectious diseases, disease prevention, clinical epidemiology, and health equity.

-Dr. Bharmal completed his Doctor of Medicine, with Special Training in Research (STIR), at the University of Alberta.
-He went on to complete a Master of Public Health at Johns Hopkins School of Public Health, along with two separate residencies in Family Medicine and Public Health and Preventive Medicine.
+Following undergraduate degrees in biology and medical sociology at the University of Calgary, Dr. Bharmal completed his Doctor of Medicine at the University of Alberta.
+He went on to complete a Master of Public Health at Johns Hopkins School of Public Health, along with two separate residencies in Family Medicine and Public Health and Preventive Medicine at the University of Toronto.
 He is board-certified in Public Health and Preventive Medicine in both Canada and the USA.

-An avid researcher, Dr. Bharmal’s work has been published in numerous peer-reviewed medical journals, including the Journal of Hospital Infection, Addiction, and the Journal of the American Medical Directors Association.
-He has been an invited speaker at provincial and national conferences on topics including vaccination, outbreak management, and COVID-19.
+An avid researcher, Dr. Bharmal’s work has been published in several peer-reviewed medical journals, including Vaccine, Medical Care, and Addiction.
+He has been an invited speaker at provincial and national conferences on topics such as vaccination, outbreak management, injury prevention, and public health program development.

-When he’s not treating patients, Dr. Bharmal enjoys rowing, hiking, and throwing clay on the pottery wheel.
+When he’s not practicing medicine, Dr. Bharmal enjoys rowing, hiking, and throwing clay on the pottery wheel.

 Education/Training